Many things go into the making of a photograph. However, only one will indeed be the key to a great picture.

 Now I am not saying put words on photos always.
 Captions under photos work just as well.

 Use the caption to tell the reader something new.
 When readers look at the photo, they’re usually confronted with some form of emotion and information (based on what they see in the picture).
-The caption, in turn, should provide the reader with a piece of information they were unaware of from simply looking at the photo.
+The caption, in turn, should provide the reader with information they were unaware of from simply looking at the photo.
 In short, the caption should teach the reader something about the image.

 Now go forth and make photos!